DESTROYMC-NET/NoEndCrystals/README.md

 # NoEndCrystals
 Only allow end crystal placement in The End.

-# Features
-- Block end crystal placement in the Overworld and Nether.
-- Allow end crystals in the End only.
+This plugin is not used on the main server anymore.